< Back

 Let’s Refresh!
 The Liquidation Basis of Accounting

-We’ve discussed the ramifications of identifying “substantial doubt” for an entity to continue as a going concern in those two posts.
-But what happens if the entity answers “yes” to the first question in that flowchart: “Are the criteria for liquidation basis of accounting met (ASC 205-30)”?
-We’ll explore the answer to that question in this post!
+In that post, we discussed the ramifications of identifying “substantial doubt” for an entity to continue as a going concern.
+But what happens if the entity answers “yes” to the first question in that flowchart?
+In other words, if the criteria for liquidation basis of accounting met, how should it be applied?
+In this post we’ll discuss the liquidation basis of accounting under ASC 205-30.

-What is the liquidation basis of accounting and why did the FASB issue it?
+What is the liquidation basis of accounting?

 Businesses generally don’t last forever, no matter how much a company’s stakeholders wish it could be true.
 When a business winds down, management normally sells off, or liquidates, the assets held by the entity.
 This is true of companies that experience a going concern issue and liquidate suddenly or unexpectedly, but it is also true of limited-life companies, like investment companies, that were established to operate for a certain period of time and then liquidate at the completion of that term.